nginxinc/nginx-amplify-doc/amplify-guide.md

   * A unique master process and its workers, started with an **absolute path** to a distinct NGINX binary
   * A master process running with a default config path, or with a custom path set in the command-line parameters

-**Note.** The agent will try to detect all unique NGINX instances currently running on a host, and will create *separate* objects for monitoring.
-On a single system several NGINX objects always have the same parent object (the OS).
+**Note.** The agent will try to detect and monitor all unique NGINX instances currently running on a host.
+Separate sets of metrics and metadata are collected for each unique NGINX instance.

 ### Configuring NGINX for Metric Collection